DreamweaverDSD/DSD/ClassDiagramExplained.md

 }
 ```

 * __getEquipmentInfo():string__ - This method should retrieve information about the sensors.
 The method makes a get call to the sensor API, receiving a JsonArray with each entry representing a sensor.
 The method then parses the array, retreiving the all the relevant information of each senso, creating a string of information that is then returned and can be presented.
+In case of failure the method returns null.
 </br> Ex:

 ```csharp